rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 This tutorial will demonstrate how to analyze and interpret Illumina MiSeq 16S sequencing data using the [Microbiome Helper 16S Workflow](https://github.com/mlangill/microbiome_helper/wiki/16S-standard-operating-procedure).
 It's based on a [previous tutorial we posted](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial), except this version of the dataset was down-sampled to many fewer reads.
 This changes some of the results, but makes the tutorial run much faster.

-Throughout the tutorial there will be questions to make sure you're understanding.
+Throughout the tutorial there will be questions to help you learn.
 The [answers are here](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-answers).

 ### Requirements
 * Basic unix skills (This is a good introductory tutorial: http://korflab.ucdavis.edu/bootcamp.html)